-If you’re a first-time buyer you probably already know that you’ll need to save a deposit of at least 10% of the purchase price of the house.
-So a house worth €300,000 will require savings of at least €30,000.
+If you’re a first-time buyer you probably already know that you’ll need to save a deposit of at least 10% of the purchase price of the property.
+So a house or apartment worth €300,000 will require savings of at least €30,000.

 However there are a few other hefty costs which you’ll need to save for before a bank will consider your mortgage application.

 This is probably the biggest extra cost you’ll need to save for.

 The rates of stamp duty are below and they apply to both first-time buyers and second-time buyers.

 Rate of stamp duty

 So a house worth €300,000 would have stamp duty of €3,000.

 If you’re buying a brand new home, however, it’s a little different.
 In this instance, the rate of stamp duty is the same, but the rate is applied to the price of the house excluding VAT.

 VAT is levied at 13.5% on new houses in Ireland so the stamp duty you’d pay on a new house worth €300,000 is actually only €2,595 (1% of €300,000 less 13.5%).